BGMP/4discord/README.md

 ### Set up

-Create a `#4chan` channel on your Discord server.
-This is the only channel where 4discord will respond to its commands, and it is unmodifiable!
-Everyone with access to send messages through this channel will be able to use the bot.
+  1. Invite **4discord** to your Discord server using [this invite link](https://discord.com/api/oauth2/authorize?client_id=780529113118539798&permissions=60416&scope=bot)!
+  2. Use the `/4channel <channel>` command to hook the bot to an existing text channel on your server. (i.e: `/4channel example_channel`)
+  3. All set!
+Now you should be able to use the rest of the bot's commands on the channel you have hooked it to.

 ### Commands

 Every command for the 4discord bot

+  * `/4channel <channel>`: Hook 4discord to an existing text channel on your server.
   * `/4help`: Display general help for the bot.
   * `/chans <page>`: Display available 4chan boards.
   * `/chan <board>`: Pull a random post from a 4chan board.
 Not providing a board will randomly pull from /b/!